jamonholmgren/jammin_lobby/Godot_Multiplayer_Explained.md

 `multiplayer.peer_disconnected(peer_id)`

-This will fire with the peer's id.
+This will fire with the peer's id on all clients, including the server.

 `multiplayer.multiplayer_peer.peer_disconnected(peer_id)`

-This will fire with the peer's id.
+This will fire with the peer's id, but only on the server.

 ---